FREQUENTLY ASKED QUESTIONS

 NEVER.
 The work I do is 100% voluntary and I do not accept any money ever from anyone with a missing person case.

 If some weathy company out there decides they'd like to give me some money to further this work then it would be enthusiastically received but no person who has lost someone they love should ever have to pay anything to anyone for their help.
-I do this because it needs to be done, I have no personal agenda, I pay for all phone calls and photohosting and internet fees and any other expenses out of my own pocket.
+I do this because it needs to be done, I have no personal agenda, I pay for all phone calls and photohosting and any other expenses out of my own pocket.

 This website is now hosted free of charge by a wonderful company called www.crowsnestshire.com and I am eternally grateful for their help and generosity!